-In total, the computer-based army ASVAB includes 145 questions, while the paper-based ASVAB has 225 questions.
+In total, the computer-based army ASVAB exam includes 145 questions, while the paper-based ASVAB exam has 225 questions.
 Both versions of the test are split into a number of different subtests with different numbers of questions that must be completed in a specific limited time.

 In total, the time limit for the entire Computerized ASVAB test is 154 minutes, spanning 145 questions.
 However, research shows that most ASVAB test takers need less than the full allotted time limits per each section and move through at a typically faster pace.

-The military does not any charge for taking the test.
+The military does not charge for taking the test.
 It's free for candidates, although you can take part in training courses to help you prepare well for it.
 The fee for preparation courses varies depending on which organization and what type of instruction you choose.

 The answer is yes.
 Recruits will take the Armed Services Vocational Aptitude Battery (ASVAB) test to know which job they're most qualified for in the military.
 A medical examination is also carried out, which includes a urine test to screen for drugs.

 Only English is used to give the ASVAB exam.
 To complete activities and comprehend instructions, candidates must exhibit comprehension and fluency in the English language.

 Our thousands of FREE ASVAB questions and ASVAB practice test will completely prepare you for your coming test, taking you in the right direction to passing your ASVAB.